Condoms and Long-Term Relationships: Why Safe Sex Is Still Important

 4. Latex Allergies

 Latex allergies can also contribute to condom failure.
 Individuals with latex allergies may experience irritation, itching, or allergic reactions when using latex condoms, which can lead to discomfort or breakage during intercourse.
-To avoid this, consider using alternative condom materials such as polyurethane or polyisoprene, which are suitable for individuals with latex allergies.
+If you or your partner find yourselves having a reaction, consider using alternative condom materials such as polyurethane or polyisoprene, which are suitable for individuals with latex allergies.

 5. Incorrect Sizing